zhujiagang/DTPP/README.md

 >
 [[Arxiv Preprint](https://arxiv.org/abs/1711.04161)]

-We follow the guidance provided by TSN to prepare the data.
-Please refer to the TSN repository for guidance.
+We follow the guidance provided by [TSN][tsn] to prepare the data.
+Please refer to the [TSN][tsn] repository for guidance.
 Here we only provide the additional training details of DTPP.

 # Usage Guide